intel/llvm/sycl/doc/design/DeviceAspectTraitDesign.md

 must assume that there exists some device that supports any given aspect.
 Since the driver has no way of knowing all possible aspects, we use a catch-all macro to denote this case instead.
 This is not needed for $A^{all}_t$ for any target
-$t$, as the driver will always know all relevant aspects.
+$t$, as it will always be the intersection of finite sets of aspects.

 ## Changes to the device headers